 Is cannabis an effective and safe treatment option in the management of palliative care pain?

 The use of medicinal cannabis in managing palliative care pain is an area of ongoing research with evidence showing its potential benefits in end-of-life pain management for some patients.

-However, it's important to note that individual responses to cannabis treatments can vary so it’s best to consult with a qualified medicinal cannabis doctor for a full assessment of your health history and goals.
-An experienced practitioner who is also experienced with geriatrics and palliative can also address any safety concerns you might have related to THC's side effects and potential interactions with other medications.
+However, it's important to note that individual responses to medical cannabis treatments can vary and as with all medication, there are potential risks to be aware of.
+It’s best to consult with a qualified medicinal cannabis doctor for a full assessment of your health history and goals.
+An experienced practitioner who is also experienced with geriatrics and palliative care can also address any safety concerns you might have related to THC's side effects and potential interactions with other medications.